reilem/effects/OCaml/README.md

 ## Execution

 Our ocaml code can be built either with `make build` or by running the build script `build.sh` directly.
-(Make sure to give execution permissions to the `build.sh` script with `chmod +x make.sh` before running).
-The output of the make script will provide details on how to run and execute the produced binary for running individual tests.
-Alternatively you can run the full test suite with `make test`.
+The output of the build will provide details on how to run and execute the produced binary for running individual tests.
+Alternatively you can run all the standard tests with `make test`.

 You can also run the `.ml` files individually by running the